-- 1. See Glossary on page 292 for KPI definitions.
+1. See Glossary for KPI definitions.
 Our shareholders primarily monitor the APMs shown here.
-Equal prominence between IFRS measures and APMs are included within the CFO and CFO reviews - 2.
-In 2022, we changed survey methodology.
-See Glossary on page 292 for details
+Equal prominence between IFRS measures and APMs are included within the CEO and CFO reviews.
+2. In 2022, we changed survey methodology.
+See Glossary on page 256 for details.